revoxhere/duino-coin/index.md

 ***

+## 22.09.2019: Repository clean-up
+Hello Miners! <br>
+To make GitHub repo more visually appealing, I've made: <br>

+* separate branch for GitHub pages
+* separate folder for community-made miners
+* fixed typos in README
+* other small visual changes not worth describing :P

+Statistics website will be in the works soon. <br>
+We still need to fix some things with the server. <br>
+Also I'd like to mention user **ironmanmp** - he already mined **over 30 Duino-Coins!** Good work - literally! <br>
+That's it for now.
+Stay tuned for more!

+***

 ## 13.09.2019: Alpha 6 released
 Hello everyone! <br>
 As you might've noticed, we were doing many changes in past few days. <br>